What Biotech Startups Need to Know

 Defining Proof of Concept: What Investors Really Look For

-When describing how investors evaluate startups, the VC leader outlined a clear hierarchy of proof points that signal readiness for serious capital:
+When it comes to evaluating startups, Sven outlined a clear hierarchy of proof points that signal readiness for serious capital:

-• In vitro validation – solid, reproducible scientific data demonstrating biological activity or mechanism of action.
+- In vitro validation – solid, reproducible scientific data that demonstrates biological activity or mechanism of action.

-• Relevant animal models – evidence the therapy works in a model that mirrors the human condition, ideally supported by long-term (≥160-day) data.
+- Relevant animal models – evidence that the therapy works in a model that mirrors the human condition, ideally with long-term (≥130-day) data.

-• CMC (Chemistry, Manufacturing, and Controls) – a deep understanding of the technical and logistical challenges of producing the therapy consistently and at scale.
+- CMC (Chemistry, Manufacturing, and Controls) – a deep understanding of the technical and logistical challenges of producing the therapy consistently and at scale and under GMP conditions.

 Looking Ahead: Building Dialogue and Understanding

-The conversation closed with enthusiasm for continuing the dialogue at future events.
-Plans were already in motion for a dedicated half-day satellite session on the investment landscape at Cell 2026 in London, Olympia.
-The session is expected to feature a panel of venture capital experts and an interactive Q&A where founders can ask direct questions about pitching, preparation, and what investors are really looking for.
+The conversation concluded with enthusiasm for continuing this dialogue at future events.
+Plans are already in motion for a dedicated half-day satellite session on the investment landscape at Cell 2026 in London, Olympia.
+The session will feature a panel of venture capital experts and an interactive Q&A where founders can ask direct questions about pitching, preparation, and what investors really want to see.

 Conclusion: From Uncertainty to Opportunity

 While current market conditions remain challenging, the message for startups was one of cautious optimism.
-A more disciplined environment rewards teams that plan carefully, validate thoroughly, and spend wisely.
+A more disciplined environment rewards those who plan carefully, validate thoroughly, and spend wisely.
+As Sven summarised:

-“Show us that you understand the science — and the process.
+“Show us that you understand how the science becomes a great medicine – and the process.
 That’s how you stand out.”

-With next year’s investment landscape session set to expand this dialogue, the conversation between innovators and investors appears poised to become more collaborative — and ultimately more productive — as the biotech sector steadies itself for renewed growth.
+With the next year’s investment landscape session set to expand this dialogue, the conversation between innovators and investors looks set to become even more collaborative – and ultimately, more productive – as the biotech sector steadies itself for renewed growth.